RubricLab/tokenmaxx/README.md

 - **Pressure read for free.** Both providers report rate-limit state on every response; the proxy reads it as traffic streams by, so it always knows how full the active account is, with zero extra requests.
-- **Harness-agnostic.** Anything speaking the Anthropic or OpenAI Responses API can point at `/anthropic` or `/openai` and get the same juggling.
+- **For the official apps.** The subscription login belongs in Claude Code and Codex.
+For custom clients, harnesses, or anything else speaking the API, use a provider-issued API key instead.

 ## Commands